-Recommendations Image: A start of the start of Trace Spacing: 5 mils wide, 10 mil spacing. • LAN Max Trace Length ICH2 to CNR: L = 3 in. to 9 in.
-(0.5 in. to 3 in. on card).
+Recommendations ✓ Trace Spacing: 5 mils wide, 10 mil spacing.
+LAN Max Trace Length Intel [®] ICH2 to CNR: L = 3 inches to 9 inches (0.5 inch to 3 inches on card).
 Stubs due to R-pak CNR/LOM stuffing option should not be present.
-Maximum Trace Lengths: Intel[®] ICH2 to Intel[®] 82562EH: L = 4.5 inches to 10 inches; 82562ET: L = 3.5 inches to 10 inches; 82562EM: L = 4.5 inches to 8.5 inches.
+Maximum Trace Lengths: ICH2 to Intel [®] 82562EH: L = 4.5 inches to 10 inches; Intel [®] 82562ET: L = 3.5 inches to 10 inches; Intel [®] 82562EM: L = 4.5 inches to 8.5 inches.
 Max mismatch between the length of a clock trace and the length of any data trace is 0.5 inches (clock must be longest trace).
 Maintain constant symmetry and spacing between the traces within a differential pair out of the LAN phy.
-Keep the total length of each differential pair under 4 inches. • Do not route the transmit differential traces closer than 100 mils to the receive differential traces.
+Keep the total length of each differential pair under 4 inches.
+Do not route the transmit differential traces closer than 100 mils to the receive differential traces.
 Distance between differential traces and any other signal line is 100 mils.
 (300 mils recommended).
-Route 5 mils on 7 mils for differential pairs (out of LAN phy). • Differential trace impedance should be controlled to be ~100 $\Omega.$ For high-speed signals, the number of corners and vias should be kept to a minimum.
-If a 90 degree bend is required, it is recommended to use two 45 deg. bends. • Traces should be routed away from board edges by a distance greater than the trace height above the ground plane.
-Do not route traces and vias under crystals or oscillators. • Trace width to height ratio above the ground plane should be between 1:1 and 3:1. • Traces between decoupling and I/O filter capacitors should be as short and wide as practical.
+Route 5 mils on 7 mils for differential pairs (out of LAN phy). • Differential trace impedance should be controlled to be ~100 Ω .
+For high-speed signals, the number of corners and vias should be kept to a minimum.
+If a 90-degree bend is required, it is recommended to use two 45 deg. bends.
+Traces should be routed away from board edges by a distance greater than the trace height above the ground plane.
+Do not route traces and vias under crystals or oscillators.
+Trace width to height ratio above the ground plane should be between 1:1 and 3:1.
+Traces between decoupling and I/O filter capacitors should be as short and wide as practical.
 Vias to decoupling capacitors should be sufficiently large in diameter.
 Avoid routing high-speed LAN or Phoneline traces near other high-frequency signals associated with a video controller, cache controller, processor, or other similar devices.
-Isolate I/O signals from high speed signals.
-Place the 82562ET/EM part more than 1.5 inches away from any board edge. - Place at least one bulk capacitor (4.7 μF or greater) on each side of the 82562ET/EM. - Place decoupling capacitors (0.1 $\mu F)$ as close to the 82562ET/EM as possible.
+Isolate I/O signals from high-speed signals.
+Place the Intel [®] 82562ET/EM part more than 1.5 inches away from any board edge. • Place at least one bulk capacitor (4.7 μF or greater) on each side of the 82562ET/EM.

+Recommendations ✓ • Place decoupling capacitors (0.1 μF) as close to the 82562ET/EM as possible.

-15.6.6 Intel[®] ICH2 Decoupling
+15.6.6 Intel® ICH2 Decoupling

-Recommendations ~ Place decoupling capacitors as close to the ICH2 as possible (less than 200 mils).
-3.3 V Core power plane-six 0.1 μF capacitors.
-3.3 V Stand By power plane-one 0.1 μF capacitor.
-Processor I/F (1.3 to 2.5 V)-one 0.1 μF capacitor.
-1.8 V Core power plane-two 0.1 μF capacitors.
-1.8 V Stand By power plane-one 0.1 μF capacitor.
-5 V Reference power plane use one 0.1 μF capacitor.
-5 V Reference Stand By power plane use one 0.1 μF capacitor.
+Recommendations ✓ Place decoupling capacitors as close to the Intel [®] ICH2 as possible (less than 200 mils). • 3.3 V Core power plane-six 0.1 μF capacitors. • 3.3 V Standby power plane-one 0.1 μF capacitor. • Processor I/F (1.3 to 2.5 V)-one 0.1 μF capacitor. • 1.8 V Core power plane-two 0.1 μF capacitors. • 1.8 V Standby power plane-one 0.1 μF capacitor. • 5 V Reference power plane use one 0.1 μF capacitor. • 5 V Reference Standby power plane use one 0.1 μF capacitor.
+V{5REF_SUS} affects 5 V tolerance for all USB pins and can be connected to V{ccSus3_3} if ICH2 USB is not supported in the platform.
+If USB is supported, V{5REF_SUS} must be connected to 5V_AUX, which remains powered during S5.